-By Dictionary's definition, HTML is a standardized system for tagging text files to achieve font, color, graphic, and hyperlink effects on World Wide Web pages.
+By Websters Dictionary's definition of HTML is a standardized system for tagging text files to achieve font, color, graphic, and hyperlink effects on World Wide Web pages.
 HTML is used to build web pages on the world wide web.

-HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) are two of the core technologies for building cutting-edge Web pages.
-HTML provides the structure of the page while CSS provides the (visual) layout, for a variety of devices connected online.
-Combine HTML, CSS, along with graphics and scripting, will be your basis in building beautiful and functional Web Pages and Web Applications.
+Per W3C.org: HTML (the Hypertext Markup Language) and CSS (Cascading Style Sheets) are two of the core technologies for building Web pages.
+HTML provides the structure of the page, CSS the (visual and aural) layout, for a variety of devices.
+Along with graphics and scripting, HTML and CSS are the basis of building Web pages and Web Applications.

-HTML is the language for describing the structure of Web pages.
-HTML gives authors the means to:
+Since HTML is the language for describing the structure of Web pages, HTML gives web authors the means to:

 - Publish online documents with headings, text, tables, lists, photos, etc.

 - Retrieve online information via hypertext links, at the click of a button.